American Family Association: Marilyn Manson

 Paul Cambria, lawyer for rock band Marilyn Manson, sent a cease and desist letter to AFA on April 25, 1997, in response to allegations published in the AFA Journal that Manson encouraged audience members to engage in sexual and violent acts in its concerts.
 AFA Journal relied on testimony by two anonymous claimed teenage concertgoers.
 The allegations were independently proven to be false.
 Wildmon responded that his organization as a whole was not responsible, but rather the AFA's Gulf Coast chapter in Biloxi, Mississippi.

 Hate group listing

-The Southern Poverty Law Center, in a 2005 report, stated that the AFA, along with other groups, engaged in hate speech to "help drive the religious right's anti-gay crusade."
-Mark Potok of the SPLC determined that the turning point was 2003's Lawrence v.
-Texas, in which the Supreme Court struck down Texas's anti-sodomy laws.
-After that, the Christian right spent millions on advertisements, and on pastor briefings organized by activists such as "born-again" Christian David Lane.
-Lane helped AFA put constitutional opposite-sex marriage amendments on the ballots of 13 states.
+The Southern Poverty Law Center (SPLC), in a 2005 report, stated that the AFA, along with other groups, engaged in hate speech to "help drive the religious right's anti-gay crusade".
+Mark Potok of the SPLC identified 2003's Lawrence v.
+Texas as a critical turning point, in which the United States Supreme Court invalidated Texas's anti-sodomy laws.
+Subsequently, the Christian right invested millions in advertisements and briefings for Christian pastors, coordinated by activists like born-again Christian David Lane.
+Lane helped AFA put mixed-sex constitutional opposite-sex marriage amendments on the ballots of 13 states.

-In November 2010, the SPLC changed their listing of AFA from a group that used hate speech to the more serious one of being designated a hate group.
+In November 2010, the SPLC changed its listing of AFA from a group that used hate speech to the more serious one of being designated a hate group.
 Potok said that the AFA's "propagation of known falsehoods and demonizing propaganda" was the basis for the change.